barbarer/py4e-int/_sources/lists/MixedupCode.rst

     :practice: T
     :adaptive:

-    The following program segment should iterate through the list of prices and discount them by 50%.
+    The following program segment should iterate through the list of prices from price_lst and discount them by 50%.
+For example, if the list of prices (price_lst) is [21.99, 25.99, 19.99, 10.99, 15.99], then the discounted price should be [11.00, 13.00, 9.99, 5.50, 8.00].
 But, the blocks have been mixed up and include an extra block that isn't needed in the solution.

     -----
-    def discount():
+    def discount(price_lst):
     =====
-        price_lst = [21.99, 25.99, 19.99, 10.99, 15.99]
         discounts = []
     =====
         for price in price_lst: